Table of Contents

 61) Create a Nature Journal

-If you join Doing Good Together’s Membership Circle, a nature journal is one of your exclusive downloads.
+If you join Doing Good Together’s Membership Circle, a printable nature journal is one of your exclusive perks.

 62) Craft nature art

 At Home: Collect bits and pieces to make a collage or just make crayon rubbings from their surface.
 Gianna shows us how here.
 And the Minnesota Landscape Arboretum has shared several nature-art projects on their PlantMaker Studio @ Home page.

 Around Town: Visit the Arboretum in person.
 On-site PlantMaker Studios were temporarily suspended in 2020, but will resume when possible.